SIMPLE-AstroDB/SIMPLE-db/docs/schema/CompanionRelationships.md

 # CompanionRelationships
-Relationships between sources and their companions Columns marked with an exclamation mark (:exclamation:) may not be empty.
+Relationships between sources and their companions.
+ Columns marked with an exclamation mark ( :exclamation:) may not be empty.
 | Column Name | Description | Datatype | Length | Units  | UCD |
 | --- | --- | --- | --- | --- | --- |
 | :exclamation:**source** | Main identifier for an object; links to Sources table | string | 50 |  | meta.id;meta.main  |